sepal-contrib/gfc_wrapper_python/doc/select_aoi.md

 After validating your country, the map will zoom on the country you've validated and will create an aoi_[country_code] asset on your GEE account.
 It will be available for other projects.

 > :warning: The output can select the wrong country, before validating your selection please verify in the blue alert that the `selected country` is the one you want to use.
-If wrong try to select it again.
+If wrong, try to select it again.

 ![country boundaries](./img/country_boundaries.png)